peergynt/vaadin-lazytooltip/README.md

 Note that the Lazy Tooltip Add-on will replace the VTooltip widget with VLazyTooltip (see `LazyTooltipWidgetset.gwt.xml`).

+## How to Build

+This add-on is built with maven.
+To build and run the demo:

+`mvn clean install`

+`cd demo`

+`mvn jetty:run`

+To see the demo, navigate to http://localhost:8080/

 ## Usage

 A Lazy Tooltip can be added to any Vaadin component: